Vishvesh1542/Organic-Notes/Sulphides.md

-You can do flashcards in #metallurgy
+You can #review this note

 | Metal       | Compound         | Name                     |
 | ----------- | ---------------- | ------------------------ |